salrashid123/salrashid123.github.io/writing_developer_logs_gcp/README.md

   - Supported anywhere `fluentd` runs.
   - Requires authentication credentials file.

 If you are running on GCE or EC2, the `Cloud Logging Agent` would be the best bet.
-If you are already using `fluentd` elsewhere, adapt the generic agent and add the `gem` file.
+If you are already using `fluentd` elsewhere, just add the `fluent-plugin-google-cloud` gem.

 For refernece, here are some related articles on Cloud Logging I tried out over the year:
   - [Apache/Nginx Structured Logs with Cloud Logging Agent](https://medium.com/google-cloud/envoy-nginx-apache-http-structured-logs-with-google-cloud-logging-91fe5965badf)